RisabBiswas/MTMS-Med-Seg-KD/README.md

 ## Read the Thesis
-If you are interested in reading the thesis, you can find it here.
+You can find it [here](https://www.linkedin.com/in/risab-biswas/) if you are interested in reading the thesis.
 And if you like the project, we would appreciate a citation to the original work:
 ```
-  @misc{biswas2023layerwise,
-        title={A Layer-Wise Tokens-to-Token Transformer Network for Improved Historical Document Image Enhancement},
-        author={Risab Biswas and Swalpa Kumar Roy and Umapada Pal},
-        year={2023},
-        eprint={2312.03946},
-        archivePrefix={arXiv},
-        primaryClass={cs.CV}
-  }
+Citation will be added here soon!
 ```

 ## Contact